gagath/debcontrol_struct/README.md

 ## Example

-After the crate is installed, you can enjoy the `ListStoreItem` derive!
+After the crate is installed, you can enjoy the `DebControl` derive!

 By defining the following structure: